 Hewlett-Packard is slimming down to flex its muscle in big data, cloud computing, and security.
 HP provides one of the tech world's most comprehensive portfolios of hardware, software, and services.
-It is the world’s largest provider of PCs; other products include servers, storage devices, printers, and networking equipment.
+It is the world’s second-largest provider of PCs ( Lenovo is #1); other products include servers, storage devices, printers, and networking equipment.
 The company’s services unit offers IT and business process outsourcing, application development, consulting, systems integration, and other technology services.
-HP generates software sales through enterprise IT management, data management, business intelligence, and carrier communications applications.
-The 75-year-old company, which serves customers worldwide, is undergoing a major restructuring as part of its turnaround strategy.
+HP generates software sales through enterprise IT management, big data, and security applications.
+The 75-year-old company, which serves customers worldwide, in 2014 announced plans to split into two companies, taking its restructuring to the ultimate level.

-HP’s largest segments are its personal systems (PCs) and services groups, which each account for about 30% of sales.
-The printing segment contributes about 20% and enterprise servers, storage, and networking equipment brings in another 15%.
+HP’s largest segment is its personal systems (PCs) group, which accounts for nearly 30% of sales.
+Enterprise servers, storage, and networking equipment brings in another 25%, while the printing and services groups each contribute about 20%.
 Software and financial services (leasing, financing) round out the company’s offerings.

 The company generates about 35% of its in the US with the rest coming from such markets as Ireland, Israel, UK, Spain, Singapore, China, India, and Japan.